pinterest/gestalt/docs/markdown/android/actionlist.md

 - For headings use nouns or short phrases with title-style capitalization, and don’t use punctuation.

 ## Localization
-Be sure to localize the ActionList text.
+Be sure to localize the ListAction text.
 Note that localization can lengthen text by 20 to 30 percent.
 <br/>
 <ImgContainer padding="standard" src="https://i.pinimg.com/originals/92/a5/8b/92a58b2f91f0c3bf74c6c3bfb06f19a9.png" alt="An ActionList example reversed to reflect the location."/>